gerteck/custom-views/docs/index.md

 ## Introduction

-Custom Views Library is a lightweight JavaScript library for managing both static and dynamic content views using data attributes.
+Custom Views Library is a lightweight JavaScript library for managing dynamic content views using data attributes.
 This documentation serves as both a user guide and a live demo of the library's capabilities.

-It allows you to define static placeholders in your HTML while dynamically populating or toggling content based on configuration and state, providing a flexible way to manage content that can change based on user interactions, preferences, or URL parameters.
+It allows you to dynamically toggle content based on configuration and state, providing a flexible way to manage content that can change based on user interactions, preferences, or URL parameters.

 ### Interactive Demo